spectrocloud/librarium/packages/docs/content/06-integrations/00-external-dns.md

 ### Deploy Applications with Ingress on the cluster

-* Add Prometheus-Operator addon to the same profile where ExternalDNS is aded
+* Add Prometheus-Operator addon to the same profile where ExternalDNS is added
   * Change serviceType to ClusterIP (line #408)
-  * Enable Ingress for the addon packs.
-In this example, lets use Prometheus-Operator integration.
+  * Enable Ingress for the add-on packs.
+In this example, let us use Prometheus-Operator integration.
     Ingress config for Grafana will look like the following :
     ```yaml
     #Ingress config